How We Built a BizBuySell Scraping Pipeline That Tracks Thousands of Listings Daily

 BizBuySell is the largest US marketplace for businesses for sale.
 Thousands of listings go live every day, each one containing asking price, trailing-twelve-month cash flow, gross revenue, EBITDA, seller financing terms, broker details, and a text description of the business.

-Our client, a business acquisition advisory firm, needed to monitor all of it.
+At Creative Codes, we built a production scraping pipeline that monitors thousands of BizBuySell listings daily for a business acquisition advisory firm, eliminating 40+ hours of manual research per week.
 Their analysts were manually browsing listings for hours every day, copying financials into spreadsheets, and trying to identify undervalued opportunities before competitors.
 They missed deals constantly.
 A strong listing at $800K asking on a $280K cash flow would appear, get flooded with inquiries, and go under LOI before the team had even seen it.

 The ask was straightforward: scrape everything, score it, and alert us the moment something good appears.